mmbman/Katagiri/1987-03-13-Bendowa-Talk-3.md

 So it is said that story is the beginning of Zen dharma transmissions.

 [...]
-In other words, Dogen Zenji tried to give historical proof.
+In other words, Dōgen Zenji tried to give historical proof.
 If we don’t understand something now, I think we should learn the historical proof – we have to follow the historical events.
 In other words, I mentioned the other day that we have to emulate the historical customs [...] fabricated by humans.

 [For example], if you want to be a barber, very naturally you have to imitate what the ancestors did; you have to emulate and imitate the practice presented by ancestors.
 This is called *learning*; we have to learn something. [...]
 Because even though you think about [being a barber] with your intellectual sense, you don’t understand what [being a] barber means, how people trust you as a barber.
 We don’t understand it.
 So finally, if you want to command respect from people, you have to follow the ancestors’ way, and emulate it, and practice.
 [Then] naturally people trust you, and naturally people call you barber.

-So that’s why Dogen Zenji returned to the beginning of the history, the beginning of dharma transmission in the Zen tradition.
+So that’s why Dōgen Zenji returned to the beginning of the history, the beginning of dharma transmission in the Zen tradition.
 That’s why he says it like this.

 And also he says: